bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 The website footer also includes links related to the administration of the site, link to this documentation and to re-start the Guided Tour.

-It might also include a link to financially support the admins who provide you this service for free, even though it costs them many hours of management and up to several hundred dollars a year to run.
+If you are using a free BookWyrm instance, there might be a link to financially support the admins in the footer.
+Public instances require many hours of management and up to several hundred dollars a year to run.
 If you like using your BookWyrm site, please consider supporting them to keep it online and running smoothly!